GForceIndustries/mikrotik-cloudflare-ips/README.md

 # Cloudflare Proxy IP Address Lists for MikroTik Firewalls

 MikroTik firewall address lists for Cloudflare IPv4 and IPv6 address ranges.
 Refreshed daily at 05:30 UTC.
-The generated configuration files create IPv4 and IPv6 address lists named **cloudflare-ips-ipv4** and **cloudflare-ips-ipv6** which can be used in firewall filter/NAT/mangle rules.
+The generated configuration files create IPv4 and IPv6 address lists named **cloudflare-ips-ipv4** and **cloudflare-ips-ipv6** which can be used in firewall rules.

+Developed and tested on RouterOS 7.18.2

 ## Usage